Rubén Ramírez (footballer, born 1982)

-Rubén Ramírez (born 17 October 1982 in Margarita, Santa Fe) is an Argentine football striker who plays for Temperley.
+Rubén Darío Ramírez (born 17 October 1982 in Margarita, Santa Fe) is an Argentine football striker who plays for Huracán FC de Vera.

 Career

 Ramírez started playing in the youth team of Colón.
 He was loaned to Tiro Federal for the 2004–2005 season, returning to Colón in 2005.
 He has established himself as a regular member of the first team squad.

 In February 2009, he joined Racing Club but after less than a year he moved on to join Club Atlético Banfield.

-Ramírez scored his first goal in Banfield with a goal in a 3-0 win versus Argentinos Juniors on 24 February 2010.
-Two further goals followed in a 3-1 win over Colón de Santa Fe, one of Ramirez former clubs, on 4 March 2010.
-Two more important goals came in a home match against Gimnasia y Esgrima de la Plata on 27 March 2010, after Gimnasia had taken the lead and missed a penalty, Ramírez scored twice in the second half to help Banfield win 3-2.
-On 21 April 2010, Ruben added two more headed goals to his Copa Libertadores season in a 4-1 home win over Deportivo Cuenca.
+Ramírez scored his first goal in Banfield with a goal in a 3–0 win versus Argentinos Juniors on 24 February 2010.
+Two further goals followed in a 3–1 win over Colón de Santa Fe, one of Ramirez former clubs, on 4 March 2010.
+Two more important goals came in a home match against Gimnasia y Esgrima de la Plata on 27 March 2010, after Gimnasia had taken the lead and missed a penalty, Ramírez scored twice in the second half to help Banfield win 3–2.
+On 21 April 2010, Ruben added two more headed goals to his Copa Libertadores season in a 4–1 home win over Deportivo Cuenca.

-On 14 May 2010, Ruben scored the third goal in a 3-0 win over Boca Juniors.
+On 14 May 2010, Ruben scored the third goal in a 3–0 win over Boca Juniors.
 He was the top scorer of 2011 Apertura, with 12 goals.

 On 31 July 2012, he signed for Colón de Santa Fe for second time in his career.

+In 2014, Ramírez had his only experience abroad with Audax Italiano in the Chilean Primera División.
+He also made two appearances for the B-team in the Segunda División Profesional.

+In 2024, Ramírez joined Huracán Fútbol Club de Vera.